-Mastering basic brush strokes are a pre-requisite before you embark on an artistic journey to the colorful world of paints.
+Mastering basic brush strokes and painting techniques are a pre-requisite before you embark on an artistic journey to the colorful world of paints.
 Brushes are tools that let you shape your imagination.
 The language of colors should be fluent in dashing your strokes in any and every direction, just at the summon of your artistic whims.

 The five strokes- Gradient Blending, Wet into Wet, Optical Mixing, Stumbling, and Smudging, essentially form what we can call the foundation for further progress on your skill set.
 So, without much ado let’s see what they are about.